Syed Aqeel-ul-Gharavi: Majalis in Pakistan and foreign countries

+Return to Pakistan 2023

+After a gap of 7 years since 2017, Ayatullah Gharavi returned to address first Ashra in Karachi.

 Works

 More than 22 of his works in Urdu language have been published which are in different fields like philosophy, theology, literature, supplications etc. Some of these works are based on his speeches delivered at Imambargah Shah e Shaheedan, Karachi.
 He has also written several books in English, Arabic and Persian languages.
 His first literary magazine Adabi Kainaat was published in 1980, when his age was about 16 years.
 Some of his published works are: